 It’s therefore really important that you look at the specific course you want to do and see how well it is taught and rated by students when considering where to apply.

-take a gap year or go straight in to study.
+Before applying for university, you also need to think about if you might want to take a gap year or go straight in to study.
 Gap years are becoming more and more common among students, where many choose to work and travel and give themselves some time before starting their degree.

 If you do plan on taking a gap year, you might wish to leave your UCAS application until January of your gap year as you might want the extra time to decide what you want to do.

-apply for deferred entry.
+Alternatively, you can also apply for deferred entry.
 This will be a clear option when you fill out the online application form, and means that you are applying for a place at university not for the following academic year, but for the year after.

 This is a popular option as it means that you can go off and enjoy your gap year whilst still knowing that you have secured a place at university for the following September.

-requires a lot of care and attention so that everything is done properly, and there are no nasty surprises down the line.
+Your application to university will all be completed online via the UCAS website.
+It’s a pretty quick and simple process, but requires a lot of care and attention so that everything is done properly, and there are no nasty surprises down the line.

 There are five steps for applying to university with UCAS: